linsalrob/PPPF/Schema.md

 Attribute | Value | Meaning
 --- | --- | ---
-cluster_id | INTEGER PRIMARY KEY | The autoincremented ID.
+cluster_rowid | INTEGER PRIMARY KEY | The autoincremented ID.
-uuid | TEXT | Universal unique ID for this cluster definition | TEXT | Foreign key to ClusterDefinitions members | TEXT | Comma-separated list of protein accessions (foreign key) for members in this cluster function | TEXT | The most likely (abundant) function of the proteins in this cluster. altfunctions | TEXT | json format text representing all the functions encoded in this cluster.
-The format is "function" : "proportion of proteins"
+uuid | TEXT | Universal unique ID for this cluster clusterdefinition | INTEGER | Foreign key to ClusterDefinitions members | TEXT | Comma-separated list of protein accessions for members in this cluster exemplar | TEXT | The protein that exemplifies this cluster longest_id | TEXT | The id of the longest protein sequence in this cluster longest_len | INTEGER | The length of the longest protein sequence in this cluster shortest_id | TEXT | The id of the shortest protein sequence in this cluster shortest_len | INTEGER | The length of the shortest protein sequence in this cluster average_size | REAL | The average size of the proteins in this cluster number_of_members | INTEGER | The number of members in this cluster functions | TEXT | A JSON format string of the functions and their counts (a dict object) function | TEXT | The most likely (abundant) function of the proteins in this cluster. number_of_functions | INTEGER | The number of (unique) functions in this cluster only_hypothetical | INTEGER | Are all the functions in this cluster hypothetical

 ## ProteinCluster